sebinbenjamin/image-res-generator/CONTRIBUTING.md

 ## Project Setup

 So you wanna contribute some code!
 That's great!
-This project uses GitHub Pull Requests to manage contributions, so [read up on how to fork a GitHub project and file a PR](https://guides.github.com/activities/forking) if you've never done it before.
+This project uses Git workflow and pull requests to manage contributions, so read up on [Git workflow](https://blog.axosoft.com/pull-requests-gitflow/) and [how to fork a GitHub project/filing a PR](https://guides.github.com/activities/forking) if you've never done it before.

 To run the project locally: